WordPerfect: Atari ST

 Like the Macintosh version, development of WordPerfect for the Atari ST did not run parallel to the DOS versions.
 However the Atari ST version number aligned with contemporary DOS releases.
 In 1987, WordPerfect Corp. released version 4.1.
 This was the only Atari version ever released, but numerous patches and updates ensured that the Atari version of WordPerfect ran on all Atari ST, Atari STe, TT, and Falcon computers.

 WordPerfect ST differs from the DOS version most notably in speed and number of windows a user can open.
 On the Atari ST version, a user can open up to four windows (compared to DOS' two) and the application runs three to five times faster than the DOS version (depending on which update or patch is installed).
 This was possible because WordPerfect for the Atari ST was designed from the ground up and was optimized for the Motorola 68000 processor as well as Atari's GEM (Graphics Environment Manager) operating system.

-WordPerfect for the Atari ST retailed at US$395 with a student version for US$99.
+WordPerfect for the Atari ST retailed at US$395 with registered Atari user groups being offered the program at $155 along with a student version for US$99.
 The price of WordPerfect was significantly higher than most of the other Atari word processors available at the time.
 Atari Corporation published a version of Microsoft Write (the Atari version of Microsoft Word 1.05 for the Macintosh) for US$129.95 (almost 75% off the suggested retail price of WordPerfect), which did not help WordPerfect's campaign to establish itself as the standard word processor on the Atari platform.